SquadronSyntax/SQL_Window_Functions/README.md

 •	LAG: Shows the salary of the employee before the current one in the department.
 •	LEAD: Shows the salary of the employee after the current one in the department

 **SQL code and output using LAG() and LEAD() window functions to compare employee salaries within each department.
-LAG() shows the previous employee’s salary, and LEAD() shows the next employee’s salary**
+LAG() shows the previous employee’s salary, and LEAD() shows the next employee’s salary** here is the codes we used

-![creating table and inserting pic 1](https://github.com/user-attachments/assets/b4d60336-3973-4219-83a0-138590626513)
+![creating table and inserting pic 1](https://github.com/user-attachments/assets/b4d60336-3973-4219-83a0-138590626513) ** out put after running the codes**
  ![output using lag lead output pic2](https://github.com/user-attachments/assets/79c2c538-bdb7-4d9e-949e-f690bf836f03)